-- The cost to carry out the alternative; - The extent to which each alternative is expected to meet the Trustees' goals and objectives in returning the injured natural resources and services to baseline and/or compensating for interim losses (the ability of the restoration project to provide comparable resources and services, that is, the nexus between the project and the injury); - The likelihood of success of each alternative; - The extent to which each alternative will prevent future injury as a result of the incident, and avoid collateral injury as a result of implementing the alternative; - The extent to which each alternative benefits more than one natural resource and/or service; and - The effect of each alternative on public health and safety.
+- The likelihood of success of each alternative; - The extent to which each alternative will prevent future injury as a result of the incident, and avoid collateral injury as a result of implementing the alternative; - The extent to which each alternative benefits more than one natural resource and/or service; and - The effect of each alternative on public health and safety.

-Under OPA regulations, if the Trustees conclude that two or more alternatives are equally preferable, the most cost-effective alternative must be chosen.
+Under the OPA regulations, if the Trustees conclude that two or more alternatives are equally preferable, the most cost-effective alternative must be chosen.